Harris Academy Clapham: Description

-Organisation

-Harris Academy Clapham will operate a three-year, Key Stage 3 (Years 7 to 9) program where all the core National Curriculum subjects are taught, and a two-year Key Stage 4 (Years 10 and 11).
-Students will make subject choices mid-way through Year 9 for their key stage 4 curriculum.
-Year 7 is mainly taught in mixed ability tutor group set.
-Students are taught in blocks of six 50-minute lessons each day.

-Values and Ethos

-The school's motto is 'Everything is possible', stating that this encompasses the idea of developing students' spiritual, moral, social and cultural wellbeing, making their school a safer environment for young people and working with neighbours, external organisations and charities.
+Curriculum

+The school follows the National Curriculum.
+It teaches Key Stage 3 in years 7 to 9, and Key Stage 4 in years 10 to 11, resulting in GCSE qualifications.
+All pupils are taught both Spanish and Chinese at Key Stage 3.

-Proposed sixth form
+New sixth form

-A sixth form college is to be built by the Harris Federation on the site of the former Territorial Army site at 73 Kings Avenue.
+A sixth form college has been built by the Harris Federation on the site of the former Territorial Army site at 73 Kings Avenue.

 The site is compact, and there was opposition from residents about the mass of the building and the lack of outdoor space.
-According to the planning statement: “The building will accommodate some 600 sixth form students aged 16+ in Years 12 and 13, with some 70 teaching and other staff; in the first year of operation it is anticipated there will be 300 students in Year 12 and 50 staff.
-It will be 3, and in parts 4 storey, with a footprint of 6,027m².
+The planning statement said: “The building will accommodate some 600 sixth form students aged 16+ in Years 12 and 13, with some 70 teaching and other staff; in the first year of operation it is anticipated there will be 300 students in Year 12 and 50 staff.
+It will be 3, and in parts 4 story, with a footprint of 6,027m².

+The sixth form opened on 1 September 2021.
+The headteacher is Mr James Handscombe.
+In 2023, the Sixth Form received their first set of results, with 17% of A Level grades at an A/A*, and 41% of A Level grades at B or better.
+For vocational students, 55% of grades were at distinction or distinction*.